jl-oclinux/SecWinBatchMode/README.md

 because it met all our criteria above.

 Regarding the applicable security strategies,
-SWMB is mainly based on the rules enacted by the French National Agency for Information Systems Security ([ANSSI](https://www.ssi.gouv.fr/)).
+SWMB is mainly based on the tweaks enacted by the French National Agency for Information Systems Security ([ANSSI](https://www.ssi.gouv.fr/)).
-There are thus three levels of possible rules in SWMB:
+There are thus three levels of possible tweaks in SWMB:
- * `Modules\SWMB\Win10` - rules extracted from the ANSSI documentation, or from certain instructions of the RSSI of the CNRS, applicable in the whole ESR (Higher Education and Research in France);
+ * `Modules\SWMB\Win10` - tweaks extracted from the ANSSI documentation, or from certain instructions of the RSSI of the CNRS, applicable in the whole ESR (Higher Education and Research in France);
- * `Modules\SWMB\Custom` - interesting rules that you can extend for your site.
+ * `Modules\SWMB\Custom` - interesting tweaks that you can extend for your site.
- * `Modules\SWMB\Experimental` - future rules under active development and not fully tested.
+ * `Modules\SWMB\Experimental` - future tweaks under active development and not fully tested.
     Feedback from users may be interesting.

-Each rule can be enabled (`enable`) or disabled (`disable`) very easily in a configuration file (`preset`).
+Each tweak can be enabled (`enable`) or disabled (`disable`) very easily in a configuration file (`preset`).
 Sample files are available.
-Each rule is associated with a comment in French or English referring to its origin.
+Each tweak is associated with a comment in French or English referring to its origin.
 The French language has sometimes been chosen in order to follow the ANSSI's terminology and because of the French version of Windows 10 which is used in most of our computers in the ESR.

-For `Custom` rules, it is possible to set them with a variable file in order to adapt them to your park.
+For `Custom` tweaks, it is possible to set them with a variable file in order to adapt them to your park.
 A set of default parameters is proposed.
-The other rules are not configurable, because they are, at first, to take or to leave!
+The other tweaks are not configurable, because they are, at first, to take or to leave!
-The upstream project on which we based ourselves had not planned to be able to parameterize rules.
+The upstream project on which we based ourselves had not planned to be able to parameterize tweaks.
 It is an extension that we added.

 **Some references**: